pandas-dev/pandas/doc/pandas-2.0/source/strings.rst

 Some drawbacks

-* Mutating slots in a string array becomes more complex.
-Whether single value assignments or put / array-assignment may likely require creating a new ``data`` buffer.
+* This memory layout is best used as an immutable representation.
+Mutating slots here becomes more complex.
+Whether single value assignments or put / array-assignment may likely require constructing a new ``data`` buffer (either by ``realloc`` or some other copying mechanism).
 Without a compaction / "garbage collection" step on this buffer it will be possible to have "dead" memory inside it (for example, if you did ``arr[:] = 'a-new-string-value'``, all the existing values would be orphaned).

   * Some systems have addressed this issue by storing all string data in a "global string hash table".
 This is something we could explore, but it